 Disclaimer: Hybrid entities and other cross-border tax issues are complex income tax issues and the readers are recommended to always consult a cross-border tax professional.

 A Limited liability company a.k.a.
 LLC is a business structure available in the U.S., in almost all the states.
 They are easy to create, very cost-effective to maintain, and flexible enough to best suit the U.S. taxpayers’ needs.
 By default, an LLC is treated as a disregarded entity or partnership for US income tax purposes.
 Another advantage is the availability of the option to check the box for it to be taxed as a corporation as well.
-At the same time, they offer flexibility to its members to enjoy the limited liability at the same time.
+At the same time, these LLCs offer flexibility to their members to enjoy limited liability at the same time.

-LLC is an American creation and works really well for the US tax residents.
+LLC is an American creation and works really well for US tax residents.
 Canadian citizens who have taken residence in the U.S. can enjoy the same benefits of LLCs as long as their LLCs are not subject to Canadian income tax.
 The real problem comes when an LLC member moves to Canada!
-Very often, accountants in the U.S. or other professionals recommend Candian residents to buy real estate using LLCs.
+Very often, accountants in the U.S. or other professionals recommend that Canadian residents buy real estate using LLCs.
 This is not uncommon for U.S. accountants to recommend LLCs to the majority of their clients.
-As a result, we have a lot of Canadian taxpayers, residents in Canada, to run into tax troubles with their hybrid entities.
+As a result, we have a lot of Canadian taxpayers who are residents of Canada and run into tax troubles with their hybrid entities.